rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-managed-customers.md

 #### When will the relocation take place?

-Rackspace assigns all customers to a move group, which we will schedule for a date in May and June 2020.
+Rackspace assigns all customers to a move group, which we will schedule for a date in April and May 2020.
 We schedule the move groups to run in a maintenance window starting on either a Friday or Saturday night and running through to the following morning.
 We plan to keep the maintenance window shorter than 12 hours.
 We confirm the exact timings when we allocate the move groups, at least 60 days